Haubi

 Haubi is an administrative ward in the Kondoa district of the Dodoma Region of Tanzania.
 According to the 2002 census, the ward has a total population of 12,894.

 Haubi is a little village less than 1 km from Haubi Catholic Mission Station.
-There are no public water or electricity there.
+There is no public water or electricity there.
 The lake Haubi has been investigated as a natural historical archive.
-It contains for instance sediments from the Haubi badlands = bad erosion.
+It contains for instance sediments from the Haubi badlands.

-Pictures can be found on Panoramio of Lake and Badlands.